terbiyelierol/terbiyelierol/README.md

 **I like challenges, and I am eager to learn.
 I believe that writing code and facing the problems in hands-on projects increased my ability to solve the problems.**

 **My passion is to solve the problem since I know myself on the earth.
-As I continue to solve them in different part of the world*.*
+As I continue to solve them in different part of the world**

-**I am still writing poems and travelling all around the world**
+**I am still writing poems and travelling all around the world.**

 **I am currently looking for opportunities in Tech and like to connect with the other devs.**